nomilous/notice/spec/notice/capsule/README.md

             watched: (change) ->

                 #
-                # this will now be called whenever a middleware further down the
+                # * this will now be called whenever a middleware further down the
                 #   pipeline updates capsule.needsSave
+                #
+                # * the `capsule.change` is a reference to the capsule, it should
+                #   not be assumed that the content of the capsule remains static
+                #   for the period between the setting of the needsSave flag and
+                #   the running of this callback.
                 #

                 return unless change.to # == true